grouchoboy/manupascual/content/about/index.md

 my English.
 My initial idea included moving to London, but the Covid-19 situation made me rethink the plan.

+If you are interested in my resume, you can take a look [here](/resume)

 ## Contact

 Feel free to [send me an email](mailto:manu.pascual.luna@gmail.com) if